 Our clinical-stage lead candidate, Orticumab, is being developed to treat inflammatory diseases.
 It is the first fully human antibody that targets a specific epitope on oxidized apolipoproteinB-100 (ox-apoB-100), which is the protein component of oxLDL.

-- With strong scientific support, orticumab has been featured in several peer-reviewed scientific publications.
+Orticumab has strong scientific support and has been featured in several peer-reviewed publications.